-- An ATT customer can access their wireless account online and easily enable this feature for the period of travel.
-Remember, to disable the feature upon completion of travel or ATT will continue to charge you for the period enabled. - Whatsapp is the most popular method for communicating in Costa Rica due to wifi access at the majority of establishments. - ProTip: Download Whatsapp onto your mobile device and perform a communications check with the designated Zen Commando rep - A SIM card can be purchased in-country and used with an unlocked phone.
-Ensure your mobile device is unlocked if you want to "pay as you go." - Due to location, there is no cellular service at Camp Zen Commando.
-Wifi is available for you to use to communicate via WhatsApp, Facebook Messenger, or other
+- An ATT customer can access their wireless account online and easily enable this feature for the period traveling.
+Remember to disable the feature upon completion of travel or ATT will continue to charge you for the period enabled. - Whatsapp is the most popular communication method in Costa Rica due to wifi access at most establishments. - ProTip: Download Whatsapp onto your mobile device and perform a communications check with the designated Zen Commando rep - A SIM card can be purchased in-country and used with an unlocked phone.
+Ensure your mobile device is unlocked if you want to "pay as you go." - Due to location, there is no cellular service at Camp Zen Commando wifi is available for you to use to communicate via WhatsApp, Facebook Messenger, or other